wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 Using the table view, you can:
 * Examine the applications and services, or search for a particular application or service by applying filters.
-* Click the name of the service to [drill down to the service dashboard](#explore-the-default-service-dashboard).
+* Click the name of the service to [drill down to the Service Dashboard](#explore-the-default-service-dashboard).
 * Sort data:
   - Sort the application and service names alphabetically.
   - Sort the table in the ascending or descending order of the RED metrics.